 - 2.0.6.1 The maximum height of the fore triangle above the sheer line, measured along the leading edge of the mast (not necessarily vertical) shall be 85.25 ft (25.984 m). - 2.0.6.2 A jib is taken to be any sail which is set within the fore triangle of the boat, except that a jib may extend aft of the mast.
 Jibs may be of any planform shape, but may not have battens and may not have headboards.
-Exception: jibs which do not at any point overlap or extend aft of the mast may use up to 5 battens in the leech, provided the battens are not longer than 5 ft (1.524 m) in length, and are not more than 3 in (76.2 mm) in width.
+Exception: jibs which do not at any point overlap or extend aft of the mast may use up to 5 battens in the leech, provided the battens are not longer than 5 ft (1.524 m) in length, and are not more than 3 in (76 mm) in width.

-2.0.7 Maximum Height and Shape of Spinnaker
+Maximum Height and Shape of Spinnaker

-2.0.7.1 The maximum height of the spinnaker halyard above the upper measurement point of I shall be not greater than 0.50 ft (152.4 mm).
+2.0.7.1 The maximum height of the spinnaker halyard above the upper measurement point of I shall be not greater than 0.50 ft (152 mm).
 Spinnakers may be of asymmetrical or symmetrical shape.

-2.0.8 Length and Construction of Spinnaker Pole
+Length and Construction of Spinnaker Pole

-2.0.8.1 The maximum length of spinnaker pole shall be not greater than 1.10 J. Spinnaker pole(s) may be constructed of aluminum, steel, wood, fiberglass, titanium, carbon fiber, kevlar, or any combination thereof.
+2.0.8.1 The spinnaker pole length shall be not greater than 1.10 J. Spinnaker pole(s) may be constructed of aluminum, steel, wood, fiberglass, titanium, carbon fiber, kevlar, or any combination thereof.